OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/03-Test_Integrity_Checks.md

 ### Example 4

 Many systems include logging for auditing and troubleshooting purposes.
 But, how good/valid is the information in these logs?
-Can they be manipulated by attackers either intentionally or accidentially having their integrity destroyed?
+Can they be manipulated by attackers either intentionally or accidentally having their integrity destroyed?

 ## How to Test